Handbook Detail Page

 • Full student cooperation is expected with all bus drivers, including substitutes.

-• Wait for the bus in a line that starts well back from the curb.
+• Wait for the bus in a line that starts five feet back from the curb.

 • If crossing a street to or from a school bus, cross only in front of the stopped bus when the "stop" paddle is out and red lights are flashing.
 If at an intersection with a traffic signal, cross on the green light and "WALK" signal.